xcp-ng/xcp-ng-org/docs/vms/vms.md

 You should run the mitigation script in Scan mode afterwards to make sure the vulnerability is effectively mitigated.

 ##### How is Vates VMS helping to fix this vulnerability?
 This issue was discovered by Vates as part of our investment into upstream Xen development.
-Vates VMS provides multiple facilities to help users affected this issue:
+Vates VMS provides multiple facilities to help users affected by the issue:

 * We developed fixes for these vulnerabilities, which have been integrated upstream.
 * We provided a mitigation script for those who cannot install the update.
-* We have added detection logic in Xen Orchestra's latest release channel to actively alert on vulnerable Windows VMs.
+* We have added detection logic in Xen Orchestra's latest release channel to alert on vulnerable Windows VMs.
 We also updated XCP-ng 8.2 and 8.3 so that PV driver versions are reported to Xen Orchestra for it to detect vulnerable Windows VMs.
 * We are publishing an alert about the vulnerability inside all Xen Orchestra appliances.

 ##### Why can't I use XCP-ng Windows PV drivers in production?
-The XCP-ng 9.0 drivers aren't signed by Microsoft yet, and thus currently require putting Windows into test mode.
-As a result, these drivers are not appropriate for production use.
+Microsoft have not signed the XCP-ng 9.0 drivers yet.
+Since the drivers can't work outside Windows' test mode, they are not appropriate for production use.

 You may have noticed that the XCP-ng 8.2 Windows drivers can still be used when Secure Boot is disabled.
 This is due to these drivers being signed before Microsoft changed the driver signing rules and forcing 1st-party driver signatures.